-Once on the track, you’ll soon have the option to turn left into a little road with boat ramp that has access to the lagoon.
-From there you can enjoy great views of the waterfall and watch people jump off the cliff at the waterfall.
+Once on this track, you’ll soon have the option to turn left into a little road with a boat ramp that has access to the lagoon.
+From there you can enjoy great views of the waterfall and the lagoon.

-As the water in the lagoon is so calm, it’s the perfect spot for swimming, snorkeling, liloing or kayaking.
+Because the water in the lagoon is so beautifully calm, it is the perfect spot for swimming, snorkelling, and even kayaking.

-To get to the other side of the lagoon, you can either swim across or go around via Wattamolla Beach.
+To get to the other side of the lagoon, you can either swim across or go around via the ocean-facing section of Wattamolla Beach.

-To get to Wattamolla Beach, simply follow the convenient boardwalk that runs parallel to the lagoon.
-It’s a short and easy 350 metre bushwalk that guides you to the south end of the beach.
+To get to that ocean-facing beach, simply follow the boardwalk that runs parallel to the lagoon.
+It’s a short and easy 350 metres bush trail that leads to the southern end of the beach.

-With the ocean in front of you and the lagoon and waterfall behind you, it does feel like you’ve just ended up in a small piece of paradise.
+With the ocean and headlands in front and the lagoon and waterfall behind you, it does feel like you’ve just arrived at a small piece of paradise.

-There are no surf life savers here but the water is usually very calm and safe to swim.
-It’s recommended though that children swim in the calmer waters of the lagoon.
+There are no surf life savers at Wattamolla but the water is usually quite calm and safe to swim in.
+It’s recommended though that children swim in the calmer water of the lagoon.

 Wattamolla Picnic Area

-A great spot to have a break from all the swimming and hiking, and to simply enjoy a nice lunch in the great outdoors.
+Overall, it’s a great spot to have a break from all the swimming and hiking and to simply enjoy a nice lunch in the great outdoors.

-The picnic area is conveniently located next to the parking bays.
+The picnic area is conveniently located next to the parking areas.
 During sunny weekends though this area can fill up quickly, so it’s strongly recommended to drive in early.

 Wattamolla Beach is the perfect base to do one or more hikes nearby.